pfheatwole/thesis/source/introduction.rst

      doesn't mean you should trust it.

 #.
 Discuss the available data.
 This determines the set of possible solutions
-   (ie, it constraints the feasible set of filter designs).
+   (ie, it constrains the feasible set of filter designs).

    * Time series of position, approximate air density?